 \subsection{Synthetic Gaussian Denoising}

-\textbf{Datasets.} We use DAVIS \cite{khoreva2018davis} and Set8 \cite{tassano2019dvdnet} in synthetic Gaussian denoising experiments.
+\textbf{Datasets.} We use DAVIS \cite{khoreva2018davis} and Set8 \cite{tassano2019dvdnet} in our synthetic Gaussian denoising experiments.
 We train all models on DAVIS training set \cite{khoreva2018davis}, and test them on DAVIS testing set and Set8 \cite{tassano2019dvdnet}.
 Specifically, DAVIS \cite{khoreva2018davis} contains 90 training sequences (6208 frames) at 480p resolution, and 30 testing sequences (2086 frames) of resolution 854${\times}$480.
 Set8 \cite{tassano2019dvdnet} has 8 testing video sequences with a resolution of 960${\times}$540.
 Following the setting of \cite{liang2022vrt}, we synthesize the noisy video sequences by adding AWGN with noise level $\sigma{\in}[0, 50]$ on the DAVIS \cite{khoreva2018davis} training set.
 We then train the model by using the synthesized data and test it on the DAVIS testing set and Set8 \cite{tassano2019dvdnet} with different Gaussian noise levels $\{10, 20, 30, 40, 50\}$.
 We compare our model with the following state-of-the-art video denoising methods, including VBM4D \cite{maggioni2012bm4d}, VNLB \cite{arias2018vnlb}, DVDnet \cite{tassano2019dvdnet}, FastDVDnet \cite{tassano2020fastdvdnet}, VNLNet \cite{davy2018vnlnet}, PaCNet \cite{vaksman2021pacnet}, BasicVSR++ \cite{chan2022basicvsrpp2}, and VRT \cite{liang2022vrt}.

-\textbf{Quantitative comparison.} Tables \ref{tab:comp_AWGN}-\ref{tab:comp_img} show quantitative comparison of PSNR \cite{chan2021basicvsrpp} between different methods on the test datasets DAVIS \cite{khoreva2018davis} and Set8 \cite{tassano2019dvdnet}.
-Our method has best performance on both DAVIS and Set8 with a large margin.
-Specifically, our model outperforms BasicVSR++ \cite{chan2022basicvsrpp2} by an average PSNR of \textbf{1.21db} and \textbf{1.24db} on DAVIS and Set8, respectively.
-Moreover, we also train a blind model for clipped AWGN to obtain the best performance.
-In Figure \ref{fig:psnr_param}, our model achieves the best performance gains with similar model size and runtime.
-In particular, for the largest noise level of 50, our model outperforms VRT \cite{liang2022vrt} with a smaller model size and faster inference time.
-Our model yields a PSNR improvement of \textbf{0.54db} and \textbf{0.55db} on DAVIS and Set8, respectively.
+\textbf{Quantitative comparison.} In Table \ref{tab:comp_AWGN}, we show PSNR and SSIM of different methods on the DAVIS testing set \cite{khoreva2018davis} and Set8 \cite{tassano2019dvdnet} under different noise levels.
+Compared with other methods, our method has the best performance on both DAVIS and Set8 with a large margin.
+Specifically, our model outperforms BasicVSR++ \cite{chan2022basicvsrpp2} and previous SOTA VRT \cite{liang2022vrt} by an average PSNR of \textbf{1.34dB} and \textbf{0.55dB}, respectively.
+These methods are influenced by noise since they neglect to learn robust flow networks.
+Moreover, the improvement of our method increases as the noise levels increase with the help of denoising-oriented pyramid flows.
+These results demonstrate the superiority of our proposed architecture.